Paul has been passionate about healthy eating and physical fitness for close to 40 years. Born in the UK, he now lives in Florida.

 The thing I love about the design of the Teeter EZ-Up is that it places your body up and out from the door frame, giving you a lot more space and freedom of movement for stretching and exercising.
 I have one of these at the entrance to the guest room of my house.
 It fits firmly and doesn't interrupt the normal door usage, but it's also easy to remove if we have guests.
 The weight capacity is 250 lbs, which is more than adequate for regular use.

 - It's great for core strengthening and numerous exercises, including pull-ups, chin-ups, and weight bag workouts.

 - The quick-disconnect brackets make it easy to install and remove as required.

 - It's well made, built to last, and comfortable to use.

 - Works for doors 28 to 36 inches wide.

 Cons of the Teeter EZ-Up:

 - It's a little more complicated to set up than the other two products on my list.
-The instructions I got with it weren't great.
-But once you've got the installation worked out, it's easy to set up and remove at will.
+The instructions I got with it weren't that great.
+But once you've got the installation figured out, it's easy to set up and remove at will.